William Bourchier, 1st Count of Eu: Career

 He fought at the Battle of Agincourt in 1415.

 In 1417 he was in the retinue of King Henry V during his second expedition to France, and played a significant role in the capture of Normandy.

 In 1419, he was appointed Captain of Dieppe and was granted powers to receive the submission of the town and Comté of Eu.
 The French count of Eu had refused to pay homage to the conquering English king and thus had been held prisoner in England since Agincourt.

 In June 1419, King Henry V awarded six captured French comtés to certain of his more significant English supporters, and the Comté of Eu was granted to William Bourchier, thus making him 1st Count of Eu.

 Marriage and children

-He married Anne of Gloucester, Countess of Stafford, the daughter of the Plantagenet prince, Thomas of Woodstock, 1st Duke of Gloucester (1355–1397) (youngest son of King Edward III) by his wife Eleanor de Bohun elder daughter and coheiress of Humphrey de Bohun, 7th Earl of Hereford (1341–1373), Earl of Essex and Northampton.
-The Wrey baronets who were the heirs of the Bourchier Earls of Bath quartered the arms of Wrey with those of Bourchier, the Royal Arms of England and Bohun.
+He married Anne of Gloucester, Countess of Stafford, daughter of the Plantagenet prince Thomas of Woodstock, 1st Duke of Gloucester (1355–1397), youngest son of King Edward III by his wife Eleanor de Bohun, elder daughter and coheiress of Humphrey de Bohun, 7th Earl of Hereford (1341–1373), Earl of Essex and Northampton.
+The Wrey baronets, who were the heirs of the Bourchier Earls of Bath, quartered the arms of Wrey with the arms of Bourchier and Bohun, and the Royal Arms of England.
 They had the following children: